iclr-blogposts/2024/_posts/2024-05-07-truthful-llm.md

 ## Inference Time Intervention

 Inference time intervention technique uses probing to identify truthful heads, and alters the activations of these heads at the time of inference to make the model more truthful with minimal intervention.
-Authors have used the TruthfulQA dataset for probing which is an adversarially constructed dataset to assess the truthfulness of a language model's responses.
+TruthfulQA<d-cite key="lin2021truthfulqa"></d-cite> dataset is used in ITI method for probing.
+This is an adversarially constructed dataset to assess the truthfulness of a language model's responses.
 It focuses on evaluating the model's ability to avoid common human misconceptions.

 The whole process of probing and inference time intervention is described in Figure 1.

 <figure>
 {% include figure.html path="assets/img/2024-05-07-truthful-llm/ITI.png" class="img-fluid" %}
-<figcaption>Figure 1</figcaption>
+<figcaption>Figure 1: Workflow for ITI method</figcaption>
 </figure>